-Vocabulary: How to insult your enemies.Grammar: Sentence Analysis & Synthesis - Voice,Degrees of Comparison, Reported Speech and Types & Forms of sentences.
-Writing: Reportwriting and Emails for formal correspondence.
-Speaking:Roles in structured GDs; real time GDs for practicing the above roles.
+Vocabulary: How to insult your enemies.
+Grammar: Sentence Analysis & Synthesis - Voice, Degrees of Comparison, Reported Speech and Types & Forms of sentences.
+Writing: Report writing and Emails for formal correspondence.
+Speaking: Roles in structured GDs; real time GDs for practicing the above roles.

-- Acquire vocabulary and use it contextually(L2) - identify the complexity in the structure of a sentence (L2) - write technical reports and emails for professional communication (L3) - Participate confidently in any formal discussion and introduce themselves unhesitatingly (L3)
+- > Acquire vocabulary and use it contextually(L2) - \succ identify the complexity in the structure of a sentence (L2) - > write technical reports and emails for professional communication (L3) - participate confidently in any formal discussion and introduce themselves unhesitatingly (L3)

-Unit 48 Hours (2L+6P)
+Unit 4 (8 Hours (2L+6P))

 Vocabulary: How to flatter your friends.
-Grammar:Common errors and Correction of Sentences Reading:Reading Comprehension passages through Skimming and Scanning and understanding the gist or the specific purpose of them..
+Grammar: Common errors and Correction of Sentences Reading:Reading Comprehension passages through Skimming and Scanning and understanding the gist or the specific purpose of them..
 Writing: Letter writing and Emails.

-Speaking: Advantages of GDs for hiring process; real time GDs for evaluating.
+Speaking:Advantages of GDs for hiring process ; real time GDs for evaluating.

-- Acquire vocabulary and use it contextually(L2) - Comprehend a passage and know its gist(L3) - Avoid the errors in both Speech and Writing (L2) - Write letters and emails for official communication(L3) - Participate confidently in any formal discussion and introduce themselves unhesitatingly (L3)
+- At the end of the module, the learner will be able to - ➤ Acquire vocabulary and use it contextually(L2) - \succ comprehend a passage and know its gist(L3) - \succ avoid the errors in both Speech and Writing (L2) - > write letters and emails for official communication(L3) - participate confidently in any formal discussion and introduce themselves unhesitatingly (L3)